Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: gravitational-wave bursts search

 \subsection{Analysis procedure}

-The primary analysis procedure is based on the search outputs of cWB from the all-sky search for short gravitational-wave bursts in O3 strain data~\cite{O3_allsky_burst}.
-Using the same cWB configuration of high-frequency search, which covers the frequency band 512–4096 Hz, we set up the post-processing of cWB to select triggers that either have an estimated central or have part of the bandwidth overlap with the Schenberg band.
-In this last case, we consider signals with more energy outside the 3150-3260 Hz band but still have detectable energy in the band of interest.

-For each trigger generated in the search, the cWB establishes a tree of parameters containing different information reconstructed from the power excess identified in the coherent data, such as bandwidth, central frequency, duration, network correlation coefficient, coherent network SNR, and others.
-The candidate events are selected by setting thresholds on trigger parameters.
+The primary analysis is based on the search setup of cWB employed in the all-sky search for short gravitational-wave bursts in O3 strain data \cite{O3_allsky_burst}.
+We utilize the same pre-production configuration of cWB that was used in their high-frequency analysis, covering the frequency range of 512-4096 Hz.
+For each trigger generated in the search, cWB establishes a parameter tree that contains various information derived from the identified power excess in the coherent data.
+This includes parameters such as bandwidth, central frequency, duration, network correlation coefficient, coherent network SNR, and others.

-Although the same configuration and, consequently, the identical triggers generated by another search are also analyzed here, there are no expectations of getting the same statistical significance results.
-The significance assessment of candidate events depends on the set of parameter thresholds over the trigger population.
+Candidate events are selected by setting thresholds on these trigger parameters during the post-processing stage of cWB.
+To assess the significance of burst candidate events, their detection parameters are compared against the population of background triggers.
+These trigger populations are selected if their central frequency $f_0$ falls within the Schenberg band ($f_0 \in \Delta f_{Sch}$) or if their bandwidth $\Delta f$ partially overlaps with the Schenberg band ($\Delta f \cap \Delta f_{Sch} \neq \emptyset$).
+The bandwidth $\Delta f$ is determined from the maximum and minimum frequency information obtained from the corresponding wavelet map.
+In our analysis, we adopt a network correlation coefficient threshold of $c_c = 0.8$, bounding $\eta_c$.

+While the analysis does not precisely emulate the sensitivity range of the aSchenberg detector, narrowing the search to only signals within the Schenberg band could lead to an inaccurate assessment of the detector's real detection potential.
+By considering signals in a wider frequency range, we gain valuable insights into the occurrence frequency and distribution of burst events with origins potentially linked to signals within the Schenberg frequency range.
+Signals detected by the interferometers, centered outside the [3150-3260] Hz range, may still appear as triggers for Schenberg, but with lower energy levels.
+Combining these data could particularly improve the high-frequency components of the strain data allowing for a more detailed investigation of their characteristics and the properties of astrophysical sources.

+The assessment of the significance of candidate events relies on the specific set of thresholds applied to the parameters of the trigger population.
+Although analyzing the triggers generated by another search with the same configuration, it is important to note that we do not anticipate obtaining the same statistical significance results.